France in the 1980s: The British Abroad

 Another signing from Tottenham, Chris Waddle, enjoyed even greater success at Marseille after they paid a British record £4.25 million fee for him in July 1989.
 Waddle played some of the best football of his career in France, where he helped Marseille to win successive French titles between 1990 and 1992, and reach the European Cup Final of 1991 (where they lost to Red Star Belgrade on penalties).
 Waddle also found time to renew the musical career he had begun with Hoddle on 1987’s ‘Diamond Lights’, venturing into Europop to record ‘We’ve got a feeling’ with his team-mate, French international Basile Boli.
 Marseille then signed England international Trevor Steven for another record fee of £5.5 million in August 1991 (jointly-held with David Platt, who moved from Aston Villa to Bari in the same summer) but he only stayed for a single season as the club’s problems mounted under club president Bernard Tapie.
 Waddle also left at the end of the 1991-92 season, returning to England with Sheffield Wednesday.
 Though Marseille won the first Champions League Final in 1993, they were stripped of their French title due to match-fixing and financial irregularities, with Tapie later convicted for complicity in corruption and witness tampering.

 A host of French internationals have graced the Premier League, led by Eric Cantona and followed by Fabien Barthez, Marcel Desailly, Didier Deschamps, David Ginola, Christian Karembeu, Frank Leboeuf and Mikaël Silvestre.
 Wenger paved the way for French managers in England when he was appointed at Arsenal in 1996 for what turned out to be a 22-year stay; he brought Nicolas Anelka, Thierry Henry, Emmanuel Petit, Robert Pires, Patrick Vieira and Sylvain Wiltord to Highbury.
 A fairly steady stream of British players, if not managers, continued to move in the opposite direction, especially post-Bosman, largely from the lower divisions in England or the Scottish league.
-These included Jamie Fullarton, Allan Johnston, Chris Kiwomya, and Chris Makin; among the more successful players in France during the 90s were Tony Cascarino, John Collins, and Michael Hughes.
+These included Jamie Fullarton, Phil Gray, Allan Johnston, Chris Kiwomya, Chris Makin and Gary Smith; among the more successful players in France during the 90s were Tony Cascarino, John Collins, and Michael Hughes.
 The trend seems to have slowed since Joey Barton (Marseille), David Beckham (PSG) and Joe Cole (Lille) had short spells in Ligue 1 between 2011 and 2013.

 With thanks to Shahan Petrossian at Soccer Nostalgia for supplying helpful information and images for this article.